Las Aguas Productions · Creative and Label Services

 Latin American Specialisation

-We have real connections to Central and South American markets — press, radio, promoters, and playlist curators — alongside an understanding of the cultural context that shapes how music is received and shared in those markets.
+We offer specialised services for artists trying to reach Central and South American markets - venues for touring, localised merch production, and press - alongside an understanding of the cultural context and language that shapes how music is received and shared in those markets.
 For artists whose work is rooted in, or reaching toward, a Latin audience, this is a concrete advantage rather than a checkbox.

-Germany-based Latin artists face a specific challenge: building simultaneously in their local European market and in their home culture's market, which may require different messaging, different platforms, and different gatekeepers.
+Germany-based Latin artists face a specific challenge: building simultaneously in their local European market and in their home culture's market, which may require different messaging, different platforms, and even language.
 We can navigate both.

-This specialisation is part of why we work with a disproportionate number of Latin and Latin-influenced artists based in Berlin — it's not just that we're good at general marketing, it's that this specific context is something we've invested in deeply.
+This specialisation is part of why we work with a disproportionate number of Latin and Latin-influenced artists based in Berlin - it's not that can just market in general, we hav invested deeply in this specific area, viewing it not just as a passion project but as an investment based on cultural and economic movement.

 This Is Slow Work